Mrugaraju: Production

 The core plot of Mrugaraju was inspired by the 1996 American film The Ghost and the Darkness.
 Initially, Jayanth C. Paranjee was brought on board to direct the film for Devi Films in December 1998.
 Jayanth conceptualized the backdrop for the project but was later reassigned to direct Ravoyi Chandamama (1999) for Vyjayanthi Movies.
 As a result, Gunasekhar was brought in to helm Mrugaraju.
 Nagendra Babu contributed to the development of the storyline, while writers Yandamuri Veerendranath and Satyanand worked on the script in consultation with Gunasekhar and lead actor Chiranjeevi.
 A flashback storyline was incorporated into the script to enhance its emotional depth and appeal.

 The film was produced by K. Devi Varaprasad under the Devi Films banner, with a budget of ₹15 crore.
 Extensive resources were allocated to create a high-budget production.
 For instance, ₹75 lakh was spent on a single set for a song sequence, and another ₹30 lakh was spent to recreate Amsterdam city at Annapurna Studios.
 Several scenes featuring the lion were shot in South Africa, with Pentamedia Graphics contributing to the visual effects.
-The forest scenes were shot at Talakona and Johannesburg in South Africa and scenes where Chiranjeevi's character experiencing life in city was shot at Film City.
+The forest scenes were shot at Talakona in India and at Johannesburg in South Africa, and the scenes where Chiranjeevi's character experiencing life in city was shot at Film City in Hyderabad.